 My response: “So what you’re saying is that if we voted to bring back slavery that slavery would be Just and moral, right?!”

 Blank stare, frustration, and realization that they could be wrong and may be standing on very thin ice.

-“Well, the rich didn’t make their money on their own, so they should help support those that help them make it!”
+“Well, the rich didn’t make their money on their own, so they should help support those that helped them make it!”

 This has to be one of the most dumb fucking arguments that anyone could make, but yet people persist on making this dumb fucking argument!
 How could people be soooooo stupid?!